Ozymandias (Breaking Bad): Plot

 In a flashback, Walter White and Jesse Pinkman conduct their first meth cook.
 (Note: Set during the pilot episode) Walt calls a pregnant Skyler White with an excuse for not being home, and she suggests the name Holly for their baby.

 In the present, Hank Schrader is wounded following the shootout with Jack's brotherhood, and Steve Gomez has been killed.
 (Note: As depicted in "To'hajiilee") Jack prepares to kill Hank but Walt begs Jack to spare him, offering his entire fortune in exchange.
 Hank chides Walt for not realizing Jack has already decided to kill him.
 Jack shoots Hank dead, and Walt collapses to the ground in despair.

 The gang discovers Walt's seven money barrels, but Jack tells Walt they will leave one for him because of Todd's respect for Walt.
 They bury Hank and Gomez in place of the barrels.
 Walt identifies Jesse's hiding place and demands Jack carry out the hit he requested.
 Todd suggests taking Jesse captive to learn what he revealed to Hank and Steve.
-Walt consents, and spitefully tells Jesse he allowed Jane Margolis to die.
-(Note: As depicted in "Phoenix") The gang then takes Jesse to their compound where he is imprisoned and forced to cook meth for them.
+Walt consents, and spitefully tells Jesse he watched Jane Margolis die.
+(Note: As depicted in "Phoenix") The gang then takes Jesse to their compound where he is imprisoned and forced to cook meth.

 Walt's car runs out of fuel because a bullet pierced the fuel tank, so he rolls his barrel through the desert until he passes a house and buys the owner's truck.
-Unaware of what transpired in the desert, Marie Schrader informs Skyler that Hank has arrested Walt.
-She demands that Skyler relinquish the false confession video implicating Hank (Note: As seen in "Confessions") and tell Walter White Jr. the truth.
+Unaware of what transpired in the desert, Marie Schrader informs Skyler that Hank has arrested Walt and demands that Skyler tell Walter White Jr. the truth.
 Skyler informs Walter Jr. about Walt's drug business, and he tells her she is as bad as Walt for going along.
 After arriving home, Skyler finds Walt frantically packing and he tries to get Skyler and Walter Jr. to leave with him.
-Skyler realizes Hank is dead and threatens Walt with a kitchen knife.
-A fight occurs and Walter Jr. tackles Walt, then calls the police.
-Walt takes Holly White and flees.
+Skyler realizes Hank is dead, and believing Walt to be responsible, attacks him with a kitchen knife.
+A violent fight occurs and Walter Jr. tackles Walt, then calls the police.
+Walt kidnaps Holly and flees.

 Marie and the police arrive at the Whites' home.
-Knowing police are monitoring the phone, Walt calls and attempts to establish Skyler's innocence by falsely claiming he built his drug business alone.
+Knowing police are monitoring the phone, Walt calls and attempts to establish Skyler's innocence by berating her and falsely claiming he built his drug business alone.
 Walt confirms Hank's death and leaves Holly at a fire station with her home address written on a note.
 The next morning, Walt meets Ed Galbraith, Saul Goodman's new-identity contact, who drives away with Walt and the money barrel.